chuboe/idempiere-installation-script/apps/SlowMovingStockReport/readme.md

-The purpose of this application is to create a new report from an existing report that will take the Storage Detail Report and extend it to include sales data and replenish by product by warehouse as a means to identify under-performing stock..
+The purpose of this application is to take the Storage Detail Report and extend it to include sales data and replenish by product by warehouse as a means to identify under-performing stock..
 This application uses in-window reporting as a means to make the report much more interactive.

 Installatino Instruction: